The impact of coronavirus on college wrestling recruiting

 Get familiar with the recruiting rules and calendar for NCAA wrestling

 NCAA research shows that the majority of men’s wrestling recruits receive their first communication from a college coach during their junior year.
 But as a result of the NCAA rule changes, this recruiting timeline has shifted earlier.
-Here’s what happened: the new rules enforced by the NCAA set out to end early recruiting in several sports where athletes were getting offers as early as freshman year.
+Here’s what happened: the 2019 rules enforced by the NCAA set out to end early recruiting in several sports where athletes were getting offers as early as freshman year.
 But historically, early recruiting hasn’t been a prevalent issue in men’s wrestling, so as a result, coaches are now reaching out to athletes earlier than before, and athletes are participating in official visits earlier, as well.
 Understanding the NCAA wrestling recruiting calendar, as well as the effects of the NCAA wrestling recruiting rules, will help student-athletes maximize their opportunity of connecting with a coach.

 Review our recruiting guidelines to see what wrestling coaches look for in recruits